bixbydevelopers/capsule-sample-space-resorts/README.md

 - What planet is it on?

 We train these just like the outer property projections, with the addition of a "Continuation of" `SpaceResort`.
-This allow pivoting between inner/outer "find" queries and inner/outer property projections.
+This allows pivoting between inner/outer "find" queries and inner/outer property projections.

 ### Booking Space Resorts